olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 Balance restored, but the crucial bit in all this is understanding where coding bugs exist within your site's architecture, and fixing it.

-Hopefully this has proved interesting/useful for someone though.
+Hopefully this has proved interesting/useful for someone.
 Otherwise, feel free to humblebrag if you've discovered infinite page crawls beyond the billions.

 Thanks for reading.